FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 **Technical Scope**: Cradle-to-gate, cradle-to-grave, gate-to-gate, gate-to-grave.

-**System boundaries**: Included and excluded processes, i.e., boundaries between the technosphere and nature; geographic and temporal scope; boundaries between this and other technosphere systems.
+**System boundaries**: Overview of included and excluded processes, i.e., boundaries between the technosphere and nature; geographic and temporal scope; boundaries between this and other technosphere systems.
+Detailed information on system boundaries can be provided in the [Sampling procedure](#sampling-procedure) field.

 :::{note}
 Examples of included processes are: raw material acquisition; manufacturing/processing/refining; distribution/transport; production and use of fuels, electricity, and heat; use and maintenance of products; disposal of process waste and products; recovery of used products via reuse, recycling, and energy recovery; ancillary materials manufacturing; manufacture, installation, maintenance, and decommissioning of capital equipment; additional operations, such as lighting, heating, service personnel.